 Your boiler is a crucial piece of kit within your home – and can be responsible for a large chunk of your bills each month.

-In fact, a boiler can account for around 55-60% of your energy bills – and that’s working on the basis it’s working fairly efficiently.
+In fact, a boiler can account for around 55-60% of your energy bills – and that’s working on the basis it’s an efficient working machine.
 An inefficient one could be wasting up to 30% of your fuel – that’s like pouring money down the drain without even using it.

 It’s important you’re making smart choices when it comes to heating your home.
 There’s no need to spend a fortune in order to have a cosy and warm home.
 In fact, you really could save yourself hundreds of pounds each year just through maintaining it.
 It’s about ensuring it is efficient, effective and affordable.